-The quantities of rooms offered via online booking sites represent a very small percentage of the actual number of rooms found in Percé hotels and lodges.
-If Booking, Expedia or other online booking sites are full for Percé, or if they indicate that there is only one room left for a particular hotel or lodge, we strongly suggest that you check directly with the establishment in question, contact them directly by email or telephone.
+The number of rooms offered through online booking sites represents a very small percentage of the actual number of rooms in Percé’s hotels and B&Bs.
+If Booking, Expedia or other online reservation sites shows that everything is booked for Percé, or if they indicate that there are very few rooms left, we strongly suggest that you check directly with the establishments in question by contacting them by email or by phone.

 We travel with young children, what can we do in Percé ?

-A visit to Percé would not be complete without the excursion to Bonaventure Island!
-The boat ride, the exploration of the island (treasure hunt), the walk to the colony of birds, as well as the discovery center (educational games) will appeal to the whole family.
-Here are a few tips to make the most of the day: take the boat in the morning (it will give you more time on the island), choose the shortest trail and bring yourself a good picnic and lots of water !
+A visit to Percé would not be complete without the excursion to Bonaventure Island !
+The boat ride, the exploration of the island (treasure hunt), the walk to the colony, as well as the visit of the discovery center (educational games) will appeal to the whole family.
+Here are a few tips to make the most of the day : take the boat early in the morning (it will give you more time on the island), choose the shortest trail and bring yourself a good picnic and plenty of water !

-The playground at the municipal park is also popular with families.
+The Parc des Loups-Marins playground is also very popular with families.

 In L’Anse-à-Beaufils (10 minutes from Percé), don’t miss a visit to the Historical General Store for guaranteed fun (animation in French only) !

 The surroundings of Percé are also full of great activities.
-Some family must-sees around Percé: in Ste-Thérèse (20 minutes from Percé) awaits you a playground with a mini-put and a tennis court, a go-kart circuit, water slides and a outdoor pool.
-In Chandler (40 minutes from Percé) you can rent bikes and take a stroll on a superb cycle path along the beach (the Circuit des Bâtisseurs).
+Here are some family must-sees around Percé : In Sainte-Thérèse (20 minutes from Percé) awaits you a playground with a mini-put and a tennis court, a go-kart circuit, water slides and a outdoor pool.
+In Chandler, (40 minutes from Percé) you can rent bikes and ride on a superb cycle path along the beach (The Circuit des Bâtisseurs).
 In the Bourg du Parc de Pabos, do not miss the Ura light trail!

-And above all, come see us at the Percé tourist office, we will give you all the details for a great family vacation and more!
+And above all, come see us at the Percé Tourist Information Office, we will give you all the details for a great family vacation and more!

 We are traveling in a RV (motor home, Winnebago, camper…), how do we maneuver in the busy traffic during the peak season in the village of Percé?

-During the peak season (July and August), you may encounter occasional traffic jam in the tiny village of Percé.
-If you are traveling with a RV and you just want to spend the day enjoying the patrimonial site of Percé, the City of Percé offers a free parking facility within 250 m from the wharf (stationnement municipal).
-This parking is accessible via Biard Street (rue Biard).
-Please take note that it is forbidden to spend the night (camping) in parking lots, rest areas, along the streets or in any public spaces.
-Percé offers many campground facilities well equipped for your convenience.
-You can refer to the list of campgrounds in the lodging section of our Website for further information.
+During the peak season (July and August), you may encounter occasional traffic jam in the small village of Percé.
+If you are traveling with a RV and you just want to spend the day enjoying the patrimonial site of Percé, the City of Percé offers parking facility within 250 m from the wharf (municipal parking).
+This parking ($) is accessible via Biard Street (rue Biard).

 We will be traveling to Percé with our dog, is Percé a dog friendly destination?

 Pets are welcome in Percé.
 If you are traveling with a dog or another pet, it is important to mention it when you book your lodging (many places accept pets but not all of them, fees may apply).
-If you refer to our various lists of lodging you will notice a little image of a dog for some lodging.
-This symbol means that they accept dogs, however, it is very important to double check when you contact them because they may have certain condition or restrictions.
+Here is the link to the pet friendly accommodation section (Here).
+You will have to select the type of accommodation you are looking for in “All subcategories”.
+However, it is very important to verify when you contact them as they may have certain conditions or restrictions.

-Dogs can have access to our public trails on the main land, to the public beaches as long as they are in leash.
+Dogs are welcome on our hiking trails, in the village and on the public beaches as long as they are in leash.